zisen01/Japanese-Vocabulary-Learner/README.md

   brew cask install java
   ```

-  3. you need git, or you can download the package, too, but I recommend git for ease of upgrade.
+  3. you need git to clone the project (or you can download the package, but I recommend git for ease of upgrade.)
   ```
   brew install git
   ```